 Routine immunization can go a long way toward preventing meningitis.
 The vaccines against Hib, measles, mumps, polio, meningococcus, and pneumococcus can protect against meningitis caused by these microorganisms.

-Doctors now recommend that kids who are 11 years old get vaccinated for meningococcal disease, with a booster shot at age 16.
-The vaccine is called quadrivalent meningococcal vaccine, or MCV4.
-Kids who have not had the vaccine and are over 11 years old should also be immunized, particularly if they're going to college, boarding school, camp, or other settings where they are going to be living in close quarters with others.
+Doctors now recommend that kids get vaccinated for meningococcal disease when they're 11 years old, with a booster shot at age 16.
+Kids who have not been vaccinated and are older than 11 also should be immunized, particularly if they're going to college, boarding school, camp, or other settings where they'll live in close quarters with others.

-The vaccine also may be recommended for kids between 6 weeks and 10 years old who have certain high-risk medical problems, and for people traveling to countries where meningitis is more common.
+The vaccine also might be recommended for kids between 6 weeks and 10 years old who have certain high-risk medical problems, and for people traveling to countries where meningitis is more common.

 Many of the bacteria and viruses responsible for meningitis are fairly common, so good hygiene is an important way to prevent infection.
 Encourage kids to wash their hands thoroughly and often, particularly before eating and after using the bathroom.
 Avoiding close contact with someone who is obviously ill and not sharing food, drinks, or eating utensils can help halt the spread of germs as well.